-The unemployment rates in Idaho generally reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and are lower for the older groups.
+The unemployment rates in Utah reflect a U-shaped curve; that is, the rates are highest among the youngest and oldest groups of labor force participants and the rates dip for those who are in the mid-adult years.

-For all age groups under the age of 65, Idaho has a lower unemployment rate compared to national statistics.
+Across all age groups, Utah has a lower unemployment rate compared to national statistics.